samadon1/Malaria_Net/README.md

+# NB: Will perform transfer learning with a trained diabetic retinopathy model

 # Malaria_Net
 ## Background
 Severe malaria is commonly misdiagnosed in Africa, leading to a failure to treat other life-threatening illnesses.
 In malaria-endemic areas, parasitemia does not ensure a diagnosis of severe malaria because parasitemia can be incidental to other concurrent disease.
 The detection of malarial retinopathy is a candidate diagnostic test for cerebral malaria.
 Malarial retinopathy consists of a set of retinal abnormalities that is unique to severe malaria and common in children with cerebral malaria